srgantmoomoo/postman/README.md

 - once your clickgui is opened you will see a bunch of categorys, right click to open them up.
 - each category has different modules you may enable by left clicking, or right clicking to open up their settings.
 - the settings consist of booleans (enable or disable), numbers (sliders to change the value of something), and modes (switches modes).
-- you can rebind each module in the settings to by clicking keybind (at the bottom of each module settings), and clicking the button you want to bind the module to.
+- you can rebind each module in the settings by clicking keybind (at the bottom of each modules settings), and clicking the button you want to bind the module to.
 - esc to close the clickgui 0_0.

 **building**